Amy J. C. Cuddy, PhD

 Cuddy’s highly cited research on prejudice and stereotyping, nonverbal behavior, and presence and performance under stress has been published in top academic journals, including the Proceedings of the National Academy of Sciences (PNAS), Science, and Psychological Science, and featured in the New York Times, Wall Street Journal, Economist, Guardian, Wired, Fast Company, Inc., Globe and Mail, NPR, BBC, and many more.
 She has been a guest on the Late Show with Stephen Colbert, The Today Show, Good Morning America, CBS This Morning, CBS Sunday Morning, BBC World News, Morning Joe, 60 Minutes with Charlie Rose, CNN with Anderson Cooper, among others.
 Cuddy has written for the New York Times, New York Magazine, Harvard Business Review, and CNN.

 Cuddy is currently writing a book about bravery, bullying, and bystanding.
-In early 2018, in partnership with the New Citizenship Project, she will launch a venture championing measures of societal and economic success and wellbeing.
+In early 2018, in partnership with the New Citizenship Project, she will launch a World Economic Forum initiative championing cross-nation measures of societal and economic success and wellbeing.

 (Photo credit: Cue Ball)